THE DOORS' "CARS HISS BY MY WINDOW": A JIM MORRISON'S BLUES

 adhering to the one chosen as the official track.

-The singer announces its temporary name in a joking
+The singer announces the tune's temporary name in a joking

 yet formal manner: "This is called...
 The Bastard Son Of Jimmy And Mama